 Winter is finally here.
-Before it hits in full force, prepare your furnace for the heating season.
+Before it hits in full force, it’s best to prepare your furnace for the heating season.
 There are several benefits of caring for your furnace in winter.
 A well-maintained furnace works efficiently, is less prone to breakdowns, and does not need frequent repairs.

 Proper maintenance is necessary to keep your furnace in working condition.
-Inadequate or lack of care can lead to dangerous situations, health problems, and system breakdown.
+Inadequate or lack of care can lead to dangerous situations, health problems, and a complete system breakdown.

 Here are some ways to maintain your furnace in winter:

 Upgrade Your Thermostat

-If you are still using a manual thermostat, switch to a programmable model.
+If you are still using a manual thermostat, we recommend making the switch to a programmable or smart model.
 Well-equipped with features, a programmable thermostat can save you a ton of money and take some pressure off of your furnace.

-Like every other household appliance, thermostats need regular maintenance.
-Clean your Heating and Cooling Fort Worth system regularly and get it inspected for frayed wires.
-Make sure the wires are tight and properly fitted.
-Check batteries regularly.
-To get the most out of your thermostat, set it 5-10 degrees lower when you are not at home.
+Like every other household appliance, thermostats need regular maintenance too as it’s what operate your heating and cooling system in Fort Worth.
+Inspect it for frayed wires, make sure the wires are tight and properly fitted, and check the batteries regularly.
+And to get the most out of your thermostat, set it 5 to 10 degrees lower when you are not at home.

 Clean the Flame Sensor